Threelon/Windows-Optimizer/README.md

     -How to use
 Download the code by clicking the green code button then clicking download zip
-You can use the compiled.exe(no setup) or unzip the source and build with Visual Studio 2019 or later
+You can use the compiled.exe(no setup) from the releases section or download the source and build with Visual Studio 2019 or later